Can’t sleep? You’re not alone.

 Bring your ‘wine o’clock’ forward

 Before you worry, we’re not advising you to ditch the vino!
-If you like a glass of wine in the evening, enjoy a glass or two just after work or before dinner so the effects will have worn off before you go to bed.
+If you like a glass of wine in the evening, enjoy a glass or two a few hours before you begin your bedtime routine so that the effects will have worn off before you go to bed.

 This is advised because alcohol can disturb deep sleep patterns, one of the most restorative stages in our sleep cycle and may affect your sleep quality.